centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - Fixed an issue that caused Service Discovery scans to fail because the wrong message was caught
-- Fixed an issue that prevented from saving credentials with more than 512 characters.
+- Fixed an issue that made it impossible to save credentials with more than 512 characters

 #### Security fixes